Davy Crockett timeline from 1786 to 1836 and beyond

 James K. Polk, who would later go on to be US president, sought to abolish the electoral college system by capitalizing on the controversy over the “corrupt bargain.”
 In 1827 he was re-elected as a congressman and continued to be a thorn in Henry Clay’s side.

-David Crockett who had disappeared into the Western region of the state, suddenly re emerged as perhaps the most populist political figure in US history.
+Davy Crockett who had disappeared into the western region of the state, suddenly re emerged as perhaps the most populist political figure in US history.
 Crockett was critical of the aloof John Quincy Adams who he regarded as a corrupt aristocrat.
 Crockett, without much political backing, was able to campaign on the belief that the poor citizens of the state should have one of their own represented in national politics.

 Meanwhile, John Ross was elected chief of the Cherokee nation.
 Under his leadership a constitution was drafted.
 As a nation who fought on the side of the Americans during the war of 1812, he would seek recognition as an independent republic from the United States government.